mohit0224/p-setup/readme.md

 - **Nodemailer**: Used for sending emails via SMTP.
 - **Handlebars**: Used for rendering email templates with dynamic data.
 - **Query Parameter Validation**: Custom middleware to prevent multiple values for query parameters, except for those in a whitelist (e.g., duration), ensuring safer query handling and reducing potential attack vectors like HTTP Parameter Pollution (HPP).
+- **CSRF Protection**: Secure endpoints with CSRF tokens, ensuring requests are verified and protected from cross-site request forgery attacks.

 ## Prerequisites